open-compensation-token-license/license-token-website/wikisrc/blockchain-project-funding-through-yield-farming.md

 ## Understanding Yield Farming

 Yield farming involves users providing liquidity to DeFi protocols in return for rewards, usually in the form of more cryptocurrency.
 Participants use their crypto assets to lend to or stake in a specific pool, making them eligible for rewards that can yield high returns.
 The concept originated from decentralized exchanges where liquidity is crucial, and providers are compensated through transaction fees and governance tokens.
+For more on blockchain technology, see [What is Blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ## Yield Farming’s Role in Blockchain Project Funding